NicholasNunezGit/Prerequisites-and-Installation-for-osTicket/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial will go over the installation of osTicket over remote desktop on an azure virtual machine.<br />

 <h2>Environments and Technologies Used</h2>